As a pediatrician, there may be questions or concerns about vaccines that you hear often. Read below for talking points.

 Antigens

-- Antigens stimulate the body’s immune response to make antibodies, cells that protect against infection.
+- Antigens include substances like germs or chemicals.
+They stimulate the body’s immune response to make antibodies that protect against infection.

-- Antigens in vaccines cause the immune system to make antibodies that will protect the body if it comes into contact with a bacteria or virus that can cause illnesses.
+- Antigens in vaccines cause the immune system to make antibodies that will protect the body if exposed to a bacteria or virus that can make us sick.

 Adjuvants and Aluminum